MrStiMu/design-patterns-in-java/collections/_posts/2023-11-05-overview-design-pattern-in-java.md

 ### Adapter Pattern

-The adapter pattern is used to convert the interface of a class into another interface that clients expect.
+The [Adapter Pattern]({% link _posts/2023-11-26-adapter-pattern-in-java.md %}) is used to convert the interface of a class into another interface that clients expect.
 It allows classes with incompatible interfaces to work together.
 The adapter pattern can be implemented using either class inheritance or object composition.

 ### Composite Pattern

-The composite pattern is used to represent a hierarchical structure of objects as a tree-like structure.
+The [Composite Pattern]({% link _posts/2023-11-26-composite-pattern-in-java.md %}) is used to represent a hierarchical structure of objects as a tree-like structure.
 It allows clients to treat individual objects and groups of objects uniformly.
 The composite pattern can be used to represent part-whole hierarchies.

 ### Proxy Pattern

-The proxy pattern is used to provide a surrogate or placeholder for another object to control access to it.
+The [Proxy Pattern]({% link _posts/2023-11-11-proxy-pattern-in-java.md %}) is used to provide a surrogate or placeholder for another object to control access to it.
 It can be used to add security, caching, or other functionality to an object without changing its interface.

 ### Flyweight Pattern

-The flyweight pattern is used to minimize memory usage by sharing as much data as possible with other similar objects.
+The [Flyweight Pattern]({% link _posts/2023-11-26-flyweight-pattern-in-java.md %}) is used to minimize memory usage by sharing as much data as possible with other similar objects.
 It is used when there are a large number of objects with similar properties.

 ### Facade Pattern

-The facade pattern is used to provide a simplified interface to a complex system.
+The [Facade Pattern]({% link _posts/2023-11-26-facade-pattern-in-java.md %})  is used to provide a simplified interface to a complex system.
 It hides the complexity of the system from clients and provides a single entry point to access the system.

 ### Bridge Pattern

-The bridge pattern is used to separate the abstraction from its implementation so that they can be changed independently.
+The [Bridge Pattern]({% link _posts/2023-11-26-bridge-pattern-in-java.md %}) is used to separate the abstraction from its implementation so that they can be changed independently.
 It allows the two to vary independently and can be used to decouple an abstraction from its implementation.

 ### Decorator Pattern

-The decorator pattern is used to add behavior to an object dynamically.
+The [Decorator Pattern]({% link _posts/2023-11-26-decorator-pattern-in-java.md %}) is used to add behavior to an object dynamically.
 It provides a way to add functionality to an object without changing its interface.
 The decorator pattern can be used to add new features to an object at runtime.

 In conclusion, structural design patterns provide a way to create flexible and efficient designs by focusing on object composition.
 These patterns can be used to create relationships between objects and form larger structures.
 The adapter, composite, proxy, flyweight, facade, bridge, and decorator patterns are some of the commonly used structural design patterns in object-oriented programming.